Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 * Graphical user interfaces for developers (such as more advanced concepts for mail clients, messaging clients, music players, text editors)
 * Web applications for developers following our GUI concepts (issue and bug tracking)
 * Mobile applications for developers that integrate well into our general development environment
 * General userland enhancements to Unix-like operating systems, in particular GNU/Linux
 * Foundations of a new windowing system for Unix-like operating systems
-* Improvements of our existing software projects
+* Improvements to our existing software projects

 Concrete ideas
 --------------